FD-/SSLviaSSL/README.md

         at com.android.org.conscrypt.OpenSSLSocketImpl.startHandshake(OpenSSLSocketImpl.java:357)
     	...
 2 more

 This exception does not happen if the same code is run in a desktop JRE (which you can try by running Main.java), when no proxy is used, or when only an HTTP server (not HTTPS) is used.
 This clearly indicates there must be an issue with the second handshake (running an SSLSocket over an existing SSLSocket) on Android.

+__Note:__ It seems like the specific error message depends on the Android version used (as they use different Security providers).
+The exception above occurs when using Android 7.1.1.

 # TCPDUMP
 I added tcpdumps of two runs to the `tcpdumps` directory.
 Dumps were taken with `sudo tcpdump -i any -s 0 -w file_name.tcpdump`;